 1:194 Q: If one forgets tashahhud?
 A: Must do two rak’as sahw out of istiḥsān.

+1:202 if imam commits sahw, does pray sujud sahw with imam, continues praying after imam finishes, then finishes prayer, does he have to do sujud sahw of the imam?
+Yes.
+Why if he left them and didn’t do them in their appropriate place?
+Abandon qiyas here and istiḥsān.

+1:213 if imam makes mistake, then he breaks wudu and leads prayer and brings forward another imam, but that imam didn’t catch the first rak’a and no one else did either, then at end of 4th rak’a he simply steps back without saying salaam and everyone makes up their prayer, then they each do sujud sahw by themselves, even though usually only imam has to do the sajda sahw and none of them committed the sahw, but because they have no imam to do the sahw, then istiḥsān each of them must do it alone.

+1:228 if man is praying, then forgets if its dhuhr or asr, then remembers, he doesn’t have to do sujud sahw.
+But if he remains thinking about it for a while, such that it extend a ruku or sujud or otherwise make him do something unordinary in prayer, then istiḥsān he must do sujud sahw.

 1:238 Q: One is traveling, breaks wudu goes and makes tayammum, on way back sees water before reaching place of prayer, he stops and makes wudu and then continues prayer from where he left off, but if he only sees water after having reached his place, he makes wudu and starts prayer anew?
 A: Equal in qiyas, but I use istiḥsān

 1:247 if travelers praying 2 raka’s, slavegirl not pubescent prays with them, istihsan that those on right, left, and behind her broken, the rest have complete prayer, then same reasoning repeated as Case #11, qiyas to another of own rulings